paulgessinger/blog/content/posts/first.md

 Other notable absences: **JavaScript** :thumbsup:

 The whole thing comes together using [Hugo](https://gohugo.io/), a static site/blog generator written in Go.
 Still missing: CI and CD (automatic deployment to a web server).

+UPDATE: automatic deployment using GitHub actions is working too now!